Caladium, Elephant Ear: Planting and Growing

 - Water occasionally, especially in summer, to prevent the soil from drying out;

-- If you wish to keep your caladiums year after year: dig up the tubercles before the first frosts, in October when the foliage has dried, then store them in some turf or sand, in a dry, cool place (15 to 18°C) and in darkness during winter.
+- If you wish to keep your caladiums year after year: dig up the tubercles before the first frosts, in October when the foliage has dried, then store them in some turf or sand, in a dry, cool place (15 to 18°C) and in the dark, during winter.

 In pots

 - From March to October: keep the compost slightly moist at all times, without excess.
 Regularly mist the foliage with non-calcareous water (rainwater) at room temperature.
-You can add some liquid fertiliser for green plants approximately every fortnight;
+You can add some liquid fertiliser for green plants every fortnight or so;

 - October-November: stop watering.
-The leaves of your caladium will yellow then dry out.
-You can remove them at this stage;
+The leaves of your caladium will turn yellow and then dry out.
+You can then remove them;

 - November-March: place your tubercles in a dry, dark and cool place;

-- March-April: begin watering the substrate again to restart your caladium’s growth.
+- March-April: start watering the substrate again to encourage new growth from your caladium.

 Note: flowering may occur in late summer.
-This is not particularly ornamental and exhausts the plant.
-You may cut back the flower stems if desired.
+This is not particularly attractive and exhausts the plant.
+You can cut back the flower stems if you wish.

-Reminder: Caution, all parts of the plant are toxic: always handle your caladium with gloves!
+Reminder: Caution, all parts of the plant are toxic: handle your caladium with gloves!

-Discover everything you need to know about caring for your indoor Caladium throughout the seasons in our advice sheet.
+Discover everything you need to know about caring for your Caladium indoors throughout the seasons in our advice sheet.

 Caladium bicolor planted in a pot (© Forest and Kim Starr)